-The development site is not within a Heritage Precinct or contains a Heritage Place.
-Therefore the Historic Heritage Code does not apply to the development.
-There is no provision in the Planning Scheme which requires new development adjacent to a Local Historic Place to be compatible sympathetic nearby to Historic Buildings.
-Additionally, there no character are statements for this zone to guide the design criteria of what development may look like.
+The development site is not within a Heritage Precinct or Heritage contains a Place.
+Therefore the Historic Heritage Code does not apply to the There development. is provision in the Planning Scheme which requires new development adjacent to a Local Historic Place to be compatible sympathetic to nearby Historic Buildings.
+Additionally, this property.
+This may significantly affect the appeal of Oatlands as a heritage village in the long term; and there are no character statements for this zone to guide the design criteria of what development may look like.